stone17/weather_display/README.md

-# ESP32 Weather Display with Waveshare 5.65-inch e-Paper
+# ESP32 E-Paper Weather Display & Photo Frame

-This project displays weather information on a Waveshare 5.65-inch e-Paper display connected to an ESP32.
-It fetches weather data from various providers (OpenWeatherMap, Open-Meteo, Meteomatics, Google Weather, SMHI, AQICN), generates an image with the forecast, and uploads it to the ESP32 for display.
+This project displays weather information and photos on e-Paper displays (like Waveshare 5.65"/7.3" 7-color and reTerminal 1002 Spectra E6) connected to an ESP32.
+It fetches weather data from various providers (OpenWeatherMap, Open-Meteo, Meteomatics, Google Weather, SMHI, AQICN), generates an image with the forecast, applies advanced dithering, and uploads it to the ESP32 for display.
+Configuration is now managed through a convenient Web UI.

 ## Features